Bu4ak/telegram-notifier-lite-client/README.md

 #### Using with Laravel:
 * `composer require bu4ak/telegram-notifier-lite-client`
-* If you using Laravel without auto-discovery, add it manually to config/app.php:
+* If you using Laravel `without auto-discovery`, add it manually to config/app.php:
 ```php
  'providers' => [
     ...